 - Awarded R(D)SVS Clinical Research Award 2015 for vitamin D biology research.

 - Award of Petplan Scientific Achievement Award in 2016.
 The citation for this award indicated it was made in recognition of Richard’s internationally leading expertise in the comparative biology of vitamin D.

 - Award of BSAVA Blaine Award for outstanding contributions to the advancement of small animal science in 2020.
 My work on vitamin D biology in companion animals formed basis of this award.

 - Promotion to Reader in 2014 and then full Professor of Comparative Medicine in 2017 based on my research outputs, notably in area of vitamin D biology

-- Elected as Fellow of Royal of College of Veterinary Surgeons for meritorious contributions to knowledge.
+- Elected as Fellow of the Royal of College of Veterinary Surgeons for meritorious contributions to knowledge in 2016.
 My work on the comparative biology of vitamin D was central to this award.